04 - Stack Machines (Implementation)

 The preliminary requirements for this assignment:

-4. The third assignment handed in (see Assignment 3 - Stack Machines (Theory)).
+- The second assignment handed in (see Assignment 2 - Hamming Codes (Implementation)).

 Read about the specification of our stack machine here: Specification.